kashodiya/summary-page/README.md

 ## How to use?
 - Click extension icon
 - Hit Get summary button

+## Shortcut key
+- Cmd+Shift+S (or Ctrl+Shift+S on windows) will open the side panel and start doing summary
+- Pressing same keys again will close the side panel (like a toggle switch)

 ## Summary of selected text only?
 - Select text on the page